therladbsgh/ShareAid/photos/README.md

 Unfortunately, there is currently significant work required to set up a new account for ShareAid photos.
 To get a new camera roll, the user must first download the Google Photos app on their phone and choose to sync their photos to Google.
 (If the user has an Android, this may happen automatically - I'm almost certain it happens automatically with a Pixel.)
 After doing this, the user needs to go to Google Drive > Settings and check the box that says "Automatically put your Google Photos into a folder in My Drive."

 After doing this, a folder will be created with Google Photos - access it and get the ID of the folder (e.g. the ID of https://drive.google.com/drive/folders/1UY9mrTRT1XD1OeKZJmUrlrZ0KU_iXe9D is 1UY9mrTRT1XD1OeKZJmUrlrZ0KU_iXe9D).
-Use this ID in the `google-drive-backup/drive.py` script, taken from another repository.
-(TODO: Port that folder into this folder) This will download all of the photos from the user's camera roll to a specified location on the local system.
+Use your ID in the `google-drive-backup/drive.py` script, found [here](https://github.com/vikynandha/google-drive-backup).
+This will download all of the photos from the user's camera roll to a specified location on the local system.

 To get Instagram data, change the `USERNAME` constant on line 4 of `instagramPhantomScraper.js` and run it with `node instagramPhantomScraper.js` to generate a JSON of the user's Instagram posts.
 This is not a 100% working script, because headless browser scraping is finnicky, so you might have to run it a few times to get all the posts.